• Home

 “I was initially for it.
 I hear the arguments against it.
 So, I’m undecided,” said GOP Rep. Anna Paulina Luna of Florida.
 She added that she doesn’t think the bill is a “top priority issue right now for us.

-Currently, assisting the NCAA and the sport's most influential conferences doesn't seem to be a priority that unites GOP members, who have become more inclined to defy their leadership.
+For now, helping the NCAA and the sport’s most powerful conferences appears far from a unifying priority for GOP members who have grown more willing to buck leadership.

 “We’re in the infancy of what college athletics is because of the changes in NIL,” Donalds said.
 “We shouldn’t just come in and cut that off because the NCAA wants to be able to have your cake and eat it too.”